RyanSnodgrass/notredame_club_membership_app/README.md

 2. `bundle install`
 3. `rake db:setup`
 4. localhost:3000 and away you go!
-    -  Try sigining in as clark@kent.com passowrd 'superman'
+    -  Try signing in as clark@kent.com password 'superman'

 Development
 ===